grue74/wasteland-ide64/README.md

 - Save the game in a separate "SAVE" file.
 - Time handler moved from busy loop to IRQ-based counter.
 Now, it won't run too fast with Turbo.
 - PAL / NTSC adjustments to the Time counter.
+Small adjustment is also needed on sprite positions on ntsc screens at the loading picture screen.
 - It is now possible to hold left shift or use shift lock for speeding up the time for healing, but be sure to be in a safe place to avoid random encounters.
 - Much better random number generator was added.
 The original routine was using $d012 and $dc04 for entropy.
 When running CPU faster speed, those get more and more non-random in nature.
 The new code is from codebase64.org.
 - It is now possible to use original game floppies to create play image "WL" Just merge existing d64's if your play floppies and rename it to WL, and commence playing.
 You need a clean "SAVE" file and choose not to load your latest save on the Intro screen to get going.